 Charlotte Baker, DrPH, MPH, CPH, Teaches “Real Data” to Find Solutions to Pressing Public Health Issues Right Now

-In a broad sense, Charlotte Baker, DrPH, MPH, CPH, is a true public health practitioner, as her work crosscuts epidemiology, health behaviors, biostatistics, policy, sports injury, and health disparities.
+Charlotte Baker, DrPH, MPH, CPH, is a true public health practitioner, as her work crosscuts epidemiology, health behaviors, biostatistics, policy, sports injury, and health disparities.
 As an assistant professor of epidemiology and biostatistics at Florida A&M University, teaching takes up 80 percent of her time, which means that getting the research in requires a great deal of extra effort.
 Multitasking is essential, and one method Baker uses is to bring the research into her classroom.
 “If I’m learning a new methodology, I teach it to my students as well.”
 She also works one-on-one with students who are conducting their own research.
 And as the director of the College of Pharmacy and Pharmaceutical Sciences Data Analysis and Research Education Services initiative, Baker collaborates with other faculty on projects 15-20 hours each week.
 That doesn’t include serving on university committees and fulfilling other faculty duties, all of which can cut into her writing time unless she blocks off space on her calendar and carefully manages her schedule.
 Her own focus is on injury and health disparities, particularly in regard to physical activity and obesity.

 “Primary prevention with children is key in preventing the onset of disease later,” she says.
 “If we can get them to recognize the importance of physical activity early or to recognize the problems caused by tobacco products, we might prevent obesity or lung and asthma issues down the road.”